mrmap-community/django-ows-lib/docs/source/development.rst

-4. Create a dummy Django project and app to be able to use aund test django-ows-lib
+4. Create a dummy Django project and app to be able to use and test django-ows-lib
 -----------------------------------------------------------------------------------

 .. code-block:: bash